agoda-com/cicd/README.md

 3. Namimg your branch to be understandable e.g. `master-workflow`
 4. Click `Propose new file` button
 5. You will see difference of your changes and `Create pull request`
-6. Waiting for `pull_request` workflow to be triggered and run
+6. Waiting for `pull_request` workflow to be triggered and run test
+7. When everything is green, you can merge this pull request to `master`
+8. `master` workflow will be triggered and deploy to Heroku following steps that you define above
+9. See your deployment result from http://<your_app_name>.herokuapp.com/

 **_NOTE:_** This will be triggered when pushes codes to master branch only.